 Whether it's the TruSwim, Synergy or Vitality series, there are a lot of features to consider.
 At PDC Spas, each spa's therapeutic jet system can be calibrated to hard or soft massage settings and water flow can be changed with an Ultra Massage Selector.

-If it's a swim spas vs hot tubs situation, PDC Spas will definitely have the right product for you.
-It offers swim spas, swim spa hot tub combos, and standalone hot tubs which use the same skill and construction to create high-power jets for both its hot tubs and swim spas.
-The brand has 16 hot tubs.
+PDC Spas offers spas, combos and standalone tubs, which use the same skill and construction to create high-power jets for both.
+The brand has 16 tubs.

-There's two three-person hot tubs, six five-person hot tubs, and for six-and-seven-person hot tubs it has four models each.
+There's two three-person tubs, six five-person tubs, and for six-and-seven-person tubs it has four models each.
 That's an emphasis on larger capacity models, but there's a decent cross section of price across each of these capacity levels.

 The LifeStyle Series, for example, is designed to keep hot tubs affordable.
 This range goes right from the LifeStyle Mirage (three-person) to the LifeStyle Summit (seven-person) with three models in between.
 All of them come with hydrotherapy massage jet technology and a ten year warranty.

 There's also the middle-range Premium Series which comes with cascading spout water features, LED lighting, and a range of 28 to 62 jets, depending on which model you choose.
 The Luxury Series is the top-of-the-line, no expenses spared range which all come with a 35 year warranty and careful hydrotherapy design.